Millvina Dean: Return to the United Kingdom

 [She] was the pet of the liner during the voyage, and so keen was the rivalry between women to nurse this lovable mite of humanity that one of the officers decreed that first and second class passengers might hold her in turn for no more than ten minutes.

 Dean attended the Gregg School in Southampton.
-In her younger years she did not know that she was on the Titanic, and only found out when she was eight when her mother became engaged.
+In her younger years she did not know that she had been on the Titanic, and only found out when she was eight when her mother became engaged.

 Dean worked for the British government during World War II by drawing maps, and later served in the purchasing department of a Southampton engineering firm.
 She worked there as a secretary until her retirement in 1972.